 Both the main and the optional secondary batteries recharge while they are installed and your notebook is connected to AC power.
-While the batteries are recharging, the battery charge indicator turns orange and the battery icon in the taskbar has a lightning bolt $\c l$ .
+While the batteries are recharging, the battery charge indicator becomes orange and the battery icon in the taskbar has a lightning bolt ...